 In parallel to his work in academia, Leonardo has worked in the industry since 1998 for different instituitions/companies.
 For BNDES (1998), he developed systems in different languages.
 For COPPETEC (Institute of Projects, Research and Studies in Technology) (2000-2004;2005-2007), he worked as Consultant as System Analyst and Project Manager, developing systems for Brazilian Navy, Brazilian Ministry of and Embratel.
 For NP2TEC (Research and Practice Group in Information Technology) (2007-2012), he worked as Researcher Consultant for Petrobras conducting research in BPM, SOA, Ontology, Business Rules, Role-Based Access Control.

-Leonardo is author/co-author of more than 80 papers published in peer-reviewed journals and international conferences.
-He has chaired the Brazilian Master and PhD Thesis in Information Systems Workshop 2012 and IADIS Applied Computing 2011.
-He has served as program committee member of conferences and journals: ECIS, BRESCI, IPL, JNCA, JSEE, GeoInfo, SBSI, WBPM, ECGE, WTDSI, Information System Brazilian Journal (iSyS), AMCIS, CIAWI, IADIS Applied Computing, SBBD.
-Leonardo holds a Ph.D.
-(2005) and M.Sc.
-(2001) in Science, Software Engineering and Computing from Graduate School of Engineering (PESC/COPPE/UFRJ), and a B.Sc.
-(2000) in Informatics from Federal University of Rio de Janeiro (UFRJ).
-His Ph.D. and M.Sc. was in Spatial Databases.
+Leonardo is author/co-author of more than 100 papers published in peer-reviewed journals, and national and international conferences.
+He has served as program committee member of conferences and journals, sucha as: ECIS, BRESCI, IPL, JNCA, JSEE, GeoInfo, SBSI, WBPM, ECGE, WTDSI, Information System Brazilian Journal (iSyS), AMCIS, CIAWI, IADIS Applied Computing, SBBD.